nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Points to take note when adding a session to the Session List:
 * Start time should be of format "dd/MM/yyyy HHmm" (date/month/year Hour minutes in 24 hr format).
 * Duration is in minutes.
-* Duration should be a positive integer (larger than 0).
+* Duration should be a positive integer.
 * If you want to schedule a session with a client, you need to make sure the session exists in FitEgo, then [create a schedule (`schadd`)](#341-adding-a-schedule--schadd) that references the client and the session.

 <div markdown="block" class="alert alert-info">